yongjer/university-project/README.md

 to do:

-audio classification by riva and bridge the net of the tensorrt containner

 set jetson nano as server, write a program with gui by qt or flutter application as client to implete the remote control